 Your returns hinge on the characteristics of the insured lives in the portfolio.
 The foundation of this investment philosophy should be that risk and reward are assessed at an individual policy level.
 Once performed only then can a pool of policies be reviewed for a potential return.
 Constructing a portfolio of life settlements assets is an art and science.
 In fact, every new life policy you analyse will potentially have features and data idiosyncratic to that case alone.
 This is true even when potentially comparing different policies on the same insured life and issued by the same insurance company.
 A skilled asset manager can gauge masses of generic data in an effort to recognise and optimise crucial features.

 6. The Asset Quality

 One of the key features, you should consider, is that the asset offers a known future cash flow.
 This future projected cash flow is from a contracted benefit that is not at the risk of the markets.

 It is not a matter of IF an investor will receive a return but simply WHEN.
-Provided, that the asset has been serviced appropriately the only uncertainty would be in the timing of the final cash flow.
+Provided, that the asset has been serviced appropriately the only uncertainty is the timing of the final cash flow.

 Like any investment, you want to be sure you get paid in due course.
 This asset exhibits outstanding credit quality.
-Not only does the U.S. life insurance industry exhibit an unblemished record with respect to payment of valid death benefit claims.
+The U.S. life insurance industry exhibits an unblemished record with respect to the payment of valid death benefit claims.
 We hedge that risk further through purchasing policies issued by a spread of the most financially strong insurance companies.
-US life policies boast underlying credit quality higher than most bank issued bonds.
+US life policies boast underlying credit quality higher than most bank-issued bonds.
 Death benefits are paid out of legally distinct statutory reserves that are closely regulated.
 This was proven when claims were still paid even during the depths of the global financial crisis.

 About Global Insurance Settlements Funds PLC (GISF)